benharrisdev81/learning-linux/Week-2-Learning.md

 `alias lr='ls -laAhF'`

 ## Open Questions
-- [ ] Using special characters within the custom prompt didn't work for me.
+- [x] Using special characters within the custom prompt didn't work for me.
 Why?
 - [ ] How can I add other things, like repo name, git branch, etc.?
+- [ ] What sorts of things would require environment variables?